2357111317192329/meteor-stashhunting-addon/README.md

   - Highlights item frames that have mapart in them, and banners.
 - AutoPortal (Made by [xqyet](https://github.com/xqyet))
   - Automatically places and lights a portal.
+### HUD
+- Weather
+  - Displays the current weather in the world.
+- EntityList
+  - Displays the count of all the entities within render distance.
+(Made by [g-a-l-a-x-i-a](https://github.com/g-a-l-a-x-i-a))

 ## FAQ
 - Q: How do I install this / where is the jar file?